aiverify-foundation/moonshot/docs/user_guide/web_ui/running_red_teaming.md

 # Red Teaming

-1. Click on ‘Discover new vulnerabilities, Start Red Teaming’ to start a new red teaming session.
+1. Click on ‘Discover new vulnerabilities’ to start a new red teaming session.

     ![Homepage](./imgs/red_teaming_discover(16).png)